-- Photo report prior to any intervention - Removal of overlying substances of various kinds such as oil, paint, wax, etc. (applied as patches on external surface stones) by the application of organic and/or inorganic substances; it includes the cost of tests to identify suitable solvents and application times and subsequent removal of dirt and solvent residues, on works located on the interior, computed per m over the total m affected by the phenomenon: solvent impregnated packs.
+- Photo report prior to any intervention - Removal of overlying substances of various kinds such as oil, paint, wax, etc. (applied as patches on external surface stones) by the application of organic and/or inorganic substances; it includes the cost of tests to

-12.4.
+10.4.
 Organic Growth Removal